 If you're new to programming or have never built an API before, don’t worry!
 This beginner-friendly guide will walk you through the process step by step.
 By the end of this post, you’ll have a solid understanding of how to create your first API and the tools you need to get started.

 Before diving into the technical details, let’s clarify what an API is.
-An API is a set of rules and protocols that allow one application to interact with another.
-Think of it as a bridge that connects two systems, enabling them to exchange data and perform actions.
+An API is a set of rules and protocols that allows one application to interact with another.
+Think of it as a bridge that connects different software systems, enabling them to exchange data and perform actions.

 For example: